iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

 `CategoriesTreeComponent` building blocks:

-- `CategoryTree` renders the tree without a the header.
+- `CategoryTree` renders the tree without the header.
 - `CategoryVisibilityHandler` knows how to get and control display of Categories and SubCategories.

 ### IModel content tree